-Consistent with several other Texas communities, The Village of the Hills is creating a Youth Advisory Commission.
-This new body will be developed over the next few months and take office with the new school year next fall.
-The Board of Aldermen will work directly with interested students to design the organization and create its charter.
-Such a body will be good for the students and Village alike.
+Consistent with several other Texas communities, The Village of the Hills created a Youth Advisory Commission.
+The City Council works directly with interested students to design the organization and establish projects.
+Such a body is good for the students and Village alike.

-The Youth Advisory Commission will be made up of students in grades 9 through 12 who reside in The Village of the Hills.
-The Board of Aldermen is hopeful that such an organization will attract a broad base of students.
-There are several reasons that having a more direct connection with the community's youth will be beneficial.
+The Youth Advisory Commission is made up of students in grades 9 through 12 who reside in The Village of the Hills.
+The City Council is hopeful that such an organization will attract a broad base of students.
+There are several reasons that having a more direct connection with the community's youth is beneficial.